 A natural extension of ensemble correlation is ensemble regression, for which a common use case is calibrating a paleoenvironmental proxy "in time" by regressing it against an instrumental series using a period of overlapping measurements (Grosjean et al., 2009).
-We illustrate this by reproducing the results of Boldt et al. (2015), who calibrated a spectral reflectance measure of chlorophyll abundance, relative absorption band depth (RABD), to instrumental temperature in Northern Alaska.
-For each
+We illustrate this by reproducing the results of Boldt et al. (2015), who calibrated a spectral reflectance measure of chlorophyll abundance, relative absorption band depth (RABD), to instrumental temperature in northern Alaska.
+For each iteration in the analysis, a random age ensemble member is chosen and used to bin the RABD data onto a 3-year interval.
+The instrumental temperature data, here taken from the nearest grid cell of the NASA Goddard Institute for Space Studies (GISS) Surface Temperature Analysis (GISTEMP) reanalysis product (Hansen et al., 2010), are also binned onto the same timescale, ensuring temporal alignment between the two series. geoChronR then fits an ordinary least squares model and then uses that model to "hindcast" temperature values from 3-year binned RABD data back in time.
+This approach propagates the age uncertainties both through the regression (model fitting) and prediction process.

-- 15 iteration in the analysis, a random age ensemble member is chosen and used to bin the RABD data onto a 3-year interval.
-The instrumental temperature data, here taken from the nearest grid cell of the GISTEMP reanalysis product (Hansen et al., 2010), are also binned onto the same timescale, ensuring temporal alignment between the two series. geoChronR then fits an ordinary least squares model, and then uses that model to "hindcast" temperature values from 3-year-binned RABD data back in time.
-This approach propagates the age uncertainties both through the regression (model fitting) and prediction process. - The function plotRegressEns produces multiple plots that visualize the key results of age-uncertain regression, and additionally creates an overview "dashboard" that showcases the key results (figure 6).
-The first row of figure 6 illustrates the impact of age uncertainty on the regression modelling.
-In this example, the distribution of the modeled parameters, the slope and intercept of the regression equation, show pronounced modes of their distributions near $150^{\circ}C^{-1}$ and $-130^{\circ}C$, respectively, but with pronounced tails that include models with much lower slopes.
-This is also apparent in the scatterplot in - 25 the central panel of the top row, which illustrates the distribution of modeled relationships.
-Although the tendency for robust relationships are clear, models with slopes near zero also occur, suggesting that in this use case, age uncertainty can effectively destroy the relationship with instrumental data.
-The impact of this variability in modeled parameters, as well as the effects of age uncertainty on the timing of the reconstruction, are shown in the bottom panel of figure 6.
-The results shown here are consistent with those presented by Boldt et al. (2015), and we refer readers to that study for a full discussion of the implications - 30 of their results.
+The function plotRegressEns produces multiple plots that visualize the key results of age-uncertain regression and additionally creates an overview "dashboard" that showcases the key results (Fig. 6).
+The first row of Fig. 6 illustrates the impact of age uncertainty on the regression modeling.
+In this example, the distributions of the modeled parameters (the slope and intercept of the regression equation) show pronounced modes near $150 \,^{\circ}\text{C}^{-1}$ and $-130 \,^{\circ}\text{C}$, respectively, but with pronounced tails that include models with much lower slopes.
+This is also apparent in the scatterplot in the central panel of the top row, which illustrates the distribution of modeled relationships.
+Although the tendency for robust relationships is clear, models with slopes near zero also occur, suggesting that in this use case, age uncertainty can effectively destroy the relationship with instrumental data.
+The impact of this variability in modeled parameters, as well as the effects of age uncertainty on the timing of the reconstruction are shown in the bottom panel of Fig. 6.
+The results shown here are consistent with those presented by Boldt et al. (2015), and we refer readers to that study for a full discussion of the implications of their results.